ruiwanguk/ruiwanguk.github.io/_posts/2015-05-17-on-technical-debt.markdown

 If we don't address the technical debts, they will inevitably surface up and backfire at some point.
 In the worst cases, they can render the whole team standstill.

-What are the common misunderstanding of Technical Debt?
+### What are the common misunderstandings of Technical Debt?

 Technical debts are often viewed as bad, and we should address these issues as early as possible.
 But is it really true?